University of Notre Dame: Special programs

 Every Notre Dame undergraduate is part of one of the school's five undergraduate colleges or is in the First Year of Studies program.
 The First Year of Studies program was established in 1962 to guide freshmen through their first year at the school before they have declared a major.
 Each student is assigned an academic advisor who helps them choose classes that give them exposure to any major in which they are interested.
 The program includes a Learning Resource Center, which provides time management, collaborative learning, and subject tutoring.
-It has been recognized as outstanding by U.S. News & World Report.
 First Year of Studies is designed to encourage intellectual and academic achievement and innovation among first-year students.
 It includes programs such as FY advising, the Dean's A-list, the Renaissance circle, NDignite, the First Year Urban challenge, and more.
 Every admissions cycle, the Office of Undergraduate Admissions selects a small number of students for the Glynn Family Honors Program, which grants top students within the College of Arts and Letters and the College of Science access to smaller class sizes taught by distinguished faculty, endowed funding for independent research, and dedicated advising faculty and staff.

 Graduate education

 Each college offers graduate education in the form of master's and doctoral programs.
 Most of the departments in the College of Arts and Letters offer PhDs, while a professional Master of Divinity (M.Div.) program also exists.
 All of the departments in the College of Science offer PhDs, except for the Department of Pre-Professional Studies.
 The School of Architecture offers a Master of Architecture, while each of the departments of the College of Engineering offer PhDs.
 The College of Business offers multiple professional programs, including MBA and Master of Science in Accountancy programs.
 It also operates facilities in Chicago and Cincinnati for its executive MBA program.
 The Alliance for Catholic Education program offers a Master of Education program, where students study at the university during the summer and teach in Catholic elementary schools, middle schools, and high schools across the South for two school years.

 The university first offered graduate degrees, in the form of a Master of Arts (MA), in the 1854–1855 academic year.
 The program expanded to include Master of Laws (LLM) and Master of Civil Engineering in its early stages of growth, before a formal graduate school education was developed with a thesis not required to receive the degrees.
 This changed in 1924, with formal requirements developed for graduate degrees, including offering doctorates.
 Although Notre Dame does not have its own medical school, it offers a combined MD–PhD though the regional campus of the Indiana University School of Medicine, where Indiana medical students may spend the first two years of their medical education before transferring to the main medical campus at Indiana University–Purdue University Indianapolis.